 "While collecting artifacts on a distant planet, Daniel Jackson is knocked out after touching a mirror-like object.
 He awakens in the same room but is unable to locate the other members of SG-1.
 Assuming that they left without him, he dials up his return home but gets there to find that he is in a different reality.
 In this world, General Jack O'Neill and Catherine Langford are in charge of the Stargate program; Hammond is a Colonel reporting to O'Neill; and Sam Carter is a civilian scientist working on the project (and also engaged to O'Neill)."

-On this day in 1999, Superman: The Animated Series aired "Superman's Pal."
+On this day in 1999 (in the U.S.), Superman: The Animated Series aired "Superman's Pal."
 Officially, this served as the eighth episode in the program's third season, and here's the plot summary as provided by IMDB.com:

 "Jimmy Olsen finds his life complicated when his friendship with Superman publicly blows out of proportion."